A Foundation for the people of Schenectady

 Trustee Banks

 Local financial institutions play an important role in the Foundation.
 Banks with trust powers in Schenectady County are eligible to serve as Trustees of the Foundation.
-The Trustees hold and invest funds, and generate income for the charitable purposes of the Foundation.
+The Trustees manage and invest funds, and generate income for the charitable purposes of the Foundation.
 Gifts to the Foundation, whether contributed through estates or direct cash, are held by one of the Trustee banks.

 To learn more about the Trustee banks, or to discuss options for gifts to the Foundation, please contact: